 The British Grand Prix is one of the cornerstones of the F1 calendar, having been the very first race in the inaugural season back in 1950.

-Home success has been plentiful, with Lewis Hamilton have taken the chequered flag a record eight times.
+Home success has been plentiful, with Lewis Hamilton have taken the chequered flag a record nine times.

-Here's everything you need to know as Formula 1 returns to the UK.
+Here's everything you need to know about the British Grand Prix.

 The British Grand Prix takes place at Silverstone as it has done every year since 1987.
 It is one of the fastest circuits on the F1 calendar and the current iteration of the track has been in use since 2010 with an "arena" style start/finish complex.